oils-for-unix/oils/doc/ref/chap-cmd-lang.md

 The new `ENV` then becomes the environment of the child processes for the command.

-(In YSH, prefix bindings only mean one thing.
-They are temporary; they don't persist depending on whether the command is a special builtin.)
+In YSH, prefix bindings are always temporary ENV bindings, and they don't persist.
+This is enforced by `shopt --set strict_env_binding`.

 - Related: [ENV](chap-special-var.html#ENV), [prefix-binding](chap-cmd-lang.html#prefix-binding)